jasvrcek/ICS/README.md

 how to make CalendarExport::getStream() output each line of the ics file as it is generated, as well as how to set a provider for building the event list of a calendar in batches during export.

-(Thank you to Thijs Wijnmaalen at [thijsw](https://github.com/thijsw/ics-large) for inspiration on the batch provider code.)

 ```php
 use Jsvrcek\ICS\Model\Calendar;
 use Jsvrcek\ICS\Model\CalendarEvent;